sentoz/loggie-docs-en/docs/user-guide/troubleshot/log-collection.md

-# Log Collection Quick Troubleshooting Guide
+# Quick Troubleshooting Guide of Log Collection

 !!! question  "Why are my logs not being collected?"
-    In log collection, the most critical and core question is whether the log has been collected, and why is the log I configured not sent?
+    For log collection, the most critical and core question is whether the log has been collected, and why is the log I configured not sent?
     The troubleshooting ideas and methods are provided below for reference.
     Also, and most importantly, **configure Loggie's Prometheus monitoring and Grafana charts in the environment** to quickly find problems.